hiepnguyen57/meta-beaglebone/README.md

 ### usb_flasher

-This binary will boot the FIT image to external RAM on mainboard through micro-usb cable.
-Then, mount eMMC flash into PC Linux.
+This binary will boot the FIT image to external RAM on mainboard through usb port and mount eMMC flash into PC Linux.

-Run `usbflash` by command:
+Run `usb_flasher` by command:

 ```
 dark@hiepnguyen:~/yocto/meta-olli/scripts/booting/$ sudo ./usb_flasher